‘One church. One priest. One deadly night’

 “Beton eventually does add a couple new faces and a weak flash of action at the finale, but by then the tension built early on has been wasted.
 Much like a troubled mark facing dwindling options and a ticking clock, Confession just ends up saying too much.”
 Maddwolf

 ” …Confession is really a film that makes the most out of its limitations, as it manages to tell a tense story from beginning to end, with many unexpected twists and turns, and one that’s really carried by its leads, who all give very strong performances, of course also supported by a very fluid direction that gets the most out of the limited sets…” Search My Trash

 “What we get is a lot of dialogue, loaded with twists and revelations as the night wears on.
 Some of these are shocking, some are mundane and a couple made me want to roll my eyes.
 For the most part, Beton keeps it interesting, but there are moments where he seems to have written himself into a corner and has to stretch the viewer’s suspension of disbelief to get out of it.”
 Voices from the Balcony

-In the USA, Uncork’d Entertainment will release Confession theatrically on January 21st 2022 with an On-Demand release on January 25th.
+In the USA, Uncork’d Entertainment released Confession theatrically on January 21st 2022 with an On-Demand release on January 25th.